Today is my Birthday…Happy Birthday to me? I don’t feel very happy. It feels more like a time for lamentation than joy.

-My heart aches as my 10 year old daughter contemplates what it could be like to sleep in our minivan.
+My heart aches as my 10-year-old daughter contemplates what it could be like to sleep in our minivan.
 My heart aches for my high school son.
-We moved halfway through his freshman year to live where we are now because we thought we would be here through his high school career while I finished my PhD and my wife finished her undergraduate degree.
+We moved halfway through his freshman year to live where we are now because we thought we would be here through his high school career while I finished my Ph.D. and my wife finished her undergraduate degree.
 He is now looking at attending his third school in his first year and a half of high school.
-My heart aches for my 8th grade daughter who last year was diagnosed with Autism and is finally in a school that is serving her needs.
-It ached last Friday when I picked up my younger daughters from a school dance as I realized that the school where they have thrived for the last year and love so dearly will be yanked away from them by familial malice.
+My heart aches for my 8th-grade daughter who last year was diagnosed with Autism and is finally in a school that is serving her needs.
+It ached last Friday when I picked up my younger daughters from a school dance and I realized that the school where they have thrived for the last year and love so dearly will be yanked away from them by familial malice.

 My heart aches for the memory of my mother.
 We have been attending the church that I grew up in and which she attended for over 30 years.
 To this day, they still love her dearly as she was such a kind, loving pillar of the church.
 In the waning months of her life, she wrote about how poorly one sibling treated me and told another they did not treat me lovingly.
 They have proven her point.
 She was so much about family ties and the children working together.
 In my mind, I can see tears streaming down her cheeks as she sees what has become of her family.

 After the counseling I mentioned earlier, the counselor told my father that I was the one she was most concerned about because I desperately wanted those family relationships.
-I had told her that I felt that I had lost my family when my mother died.
+I told her that I felt that I had lost my family when my mother died.
 The counselor found that heartbreaking and brought it up in a session with one of my siblings.
 That sibling agreed that I had lost my family with my mother’s passing and then refused to attend any further counseling.
-I still remember the shock that registered in the counselors eyes.
-It was clear she expected the sibling to argue that I had not in fact lost my family.
+I still remember the shock that registered in the counselor’s eyes.
+It was clear she expected the sibling to argue that I had not, in fact, lost my family.

 Now, as my father’s glimmer fades, I know that I will soon have no family.
 In our living room, at least for the next 13 days, hangs a family tree drawing that I made some 15 years ago for my mother.
 It shows my parents on the trunk, their children on the branches, and the grandchildren on even smaller branches.
 It is a painful reminder for me now.
 I relate more to the photo below.
 A healthy tree growing out of what survives from the wreckage of a previously standing tree.